gulcerentunay/CerenTunay/README.md

 Community builder & developer who has always been trying to be a restless learner.
 Strongly passionate about the development realized by communities through innovation.
-My dream is to build a future where the lack of diversity is no longer an issue in the tech community.

 - Co-Founder & Mentor at [Android Developer Group](https://www.youtube.com/c/AndroidStudentClub) 🤩